 - Once done, reboot your PC to apply the changes.

 Repair Microsoft Edge

-It may be incorrect settings or temporary bug preventing Microsoft Edge to update the latest version.
+It may be incorrect settings or a temporary bug preventing Microsoft Edge from updating the latest version.
 Repairing the browser is an effective way to fix the browser while keeping the data and settings intact.

 - Right-click on the start menu and select installed apps

 - Scroll down to locate Microsoft Edge, click on the three do menu select the modify option

 - Next, Click the Repair button to initiate the process and follow the on-screen instructions

 - Ensure your device is connected to the working internet.
 This will download fresh files from the server and reinstall the browser

 Sometimes, a simple restart can resolve temporary glitches and allow the update process to proceed smoothly.
 Restart your computer and try to update Microsoft Edge manually.